Madison County considers location for proposed jail

 Prasifka said the decision on the location of a new jail needs to be fully discussed.

-“Little information, little input from community, last minute decisons being made,” Prasfika said.
+“Little information, little input from community, last minute decisions being made,” Prasfika said.

-The quroum court will now look at other locations that would be suitable for the jail.
+The quorum court will now look at other locations that would be suitable for the jail.